gyan4992000/Red-Wine-Quality-Prediction/README.md

 # Red-Wine-Quality-Prediction
-This is a ML Project
+This is a ML, Data Analysis Project